athariqk/athariqk.github.io/collections/_projects/upahkita.md

 image: /assets/images/upahkita.webp
 ---

-A website that collects and aggregates self-reported anonymous salary info on various job titles, careers and companies.
+A website that collects and aggregates self-reported anonymous salary data on various job titles, careers and companies.
 Putting focus on the Indonesian job market.
+Made to help prospecting college students and professionals alike grow their careers.

 Built with Next.js and made heavy use of [Golang](https://go.dev) for backend microservices.